mjostaszewski/BH19-RDmaps-BioHackrXiv-Paper/paper.md

 well known to many bioinformaticians.
 More advanced logic programming, however, is underutilized in bioinformatics.
-Prolog, for example, is a high-level programming language that has its roots in first-order logic or first-order predicate calculus. miniKanren is an embedded Domain Specific Language for logic programming; core miniKanren is exceptionally simple, with only three logical operators and one interface operator [@reasoned2nd].
+Prolog, for example, is a high-level programming language that has its roots in first-order logic or first-order predicate calculus.
+Another example, miniKanren, is an embedded Domain Specific Language for logic programming.
+Core miniKanren is exceptionally simple, with only three logical operators and one interface operator [@reasoned2nd].